 Talkspace is online therapy for the way we live today — that is, for every kind of life.
 Even, and especially, when our lives change radically and suddenly from what we’ve known before.

 For many of us, a divorce represents a significant financial loss.
 The average cost of a divorce is $15,500, with those going to trial spending nearly $20,000.
 And that’s solely accounting for the cost of lawyers, not financial settlement.
 The average divorce also takes 10.7 months — a long time to be dealing with unsettled emotional turmoil.
 For those of us going through a divorce, a therapist’s bill would likely be the last thing that we’d look to add to our budget.

-Luckily Talkspace starts at just $32/week, a fraction of the cost of brick-and-mortar therapy.
+Luckily Talkspace is a fraction of the cost of brick-and-mortar therapy.
 When you go from being the breadwinner to eating bread over the sink for dinner, that’s something to be excited about.

 Talkspace is Convenient

 During and after divorce your schedule may be unpredictable.
 You might have alternating custody days or you may be commuting to pick up or see your children.
 There may be meetings with lawyers and court dates.
 You probably don’t need another weekly appointment to add to your schedule.

 With Talkspace you’ll never miss an appointment because there aren’t appointments.
 You can message your therapist on your schedule, 24/7.
 Anxious over a meeting with lawyers or depressed over an unfavorable judgment?
 Just Message your therapist.
 Worried about the impact on your children?
 Message your therapist.
 Your therapist will get back to you twice a day with helpful tactics and strategies on navigating these uncharted emotional waters.
 There’s also the option for video chat, if you prefer a more personal interaction with your therapist.